-Tramadol is a synthetic opioid pain reliever that is prescribed in pill or capsule form to manage moderate to severe pain.
-ConZip and Ultram are brand names for Tramadol, but this substance is sometimes mixed with other pain medications that are prescribed under different brand names such as acetaminophen (Ultracet) and hydrocodone (Rezira).
-Those who have been using tramadol for pain management can develop a dependence and addiction on the substance.
-In this care, tramadol addiction treatment is the best route for detox and rehab.
+Tramadol is a synthetic opioid pain reliever prescribed in pill or capsule form to manage moderate to severe pain.
+ConZip and Ultram are brand names for tramadol.
+This substance is sometimes mixed with other prescribed pain medications under different brand names, such as acetaminophen and hydrocodone.

-As an opioid, the risk of addiction and dependence on tramadol is high.
-If not taken as prescribed by a doctor, this substance can cause severe side effects that include respiratory distress and even death.
+Tramadol is available in long-acting or extended-release tablets and capsules.
+In the United States, tramadol is used to treat moderate to chronically painful pain.
+If not taken as prescribed by a doctor, this substance can cause severe side effects, including respiratory distress and even death.
 Tramadol is particularly dangerous when taken with alcohol.
+Tramadol addiction continues to increase as more medical professionals prescribe tramadol for less than chronic pain.
 However, drug rehab can be highly effective in tramadol addiction treatment.

 Effects of Tramadol Use

 This behavior is when an individual obtains multiple prescriptions for the same drug from different providers.
-Other signs of Dilaudid addiction are running out of their medicine too quickly, using Dilaudid intravenously, extreme personality changes, secretive or manipulative behaviors, strained relationships, and finding drugs or drug paraphernalia in their possession.
+Other signs include extreme personality changes, secretive or manipulative behaviors, strained relationships, and finding drugs or drug paraphernalia in their possession.

 Tramadol addiction treatment at Lighthouse Recovery Institute consists of individual and group therapy, recovery support group participation, gym access, recovery-oriented activities, community integration, case management, life skills development, and much more.

-Depending on the individual’s medical needs and personal goals, clients can participate in a range of therapeutic practices ranging from trauma resolution to medication management and psychiatric appointments.
+Depending on the individual’s medical needs and personal goals, clients can participate in therapeutic practices ranging from trauma resolution to medication management and psychiatric appointments.
 We individualized treatment plans for each client depending on what their needs are.
-The personalized care and attention is what makes our drug rehab center ideal to help you to overcome your drug and alcohol addiction.
+The personalized care and attention make our drug rehab center ideal for helping you overcome tramadol addiction.